 1.1: Foreign NGOs: A God-send or a Plague?

+Kenyan NGO’s have been the vehicle of much good, creating a third sector within the economy after the decades of oppression, uplifting many millions from poverty.

+But there are some downsides.
 Nairobi’s NGOs do not tend to have the best of reputations.
 It is a sad and ironic truth that the very organizations which are supposed to be helping to alleviate poverty are often doing just as much to perpetuate it.
 One rather twisted theory that I have heard is that those who make their living off of helping the poor will never become truly serious about ending poverty.
 If poverty were to disappear, so would their jobs!

-Instead, these so-called humanitarians choose to create systems of dependency in which the poor person will be unable to attain self-sufficiency and will continue to rely on the help of the NGO, thereby providing the aid worker with job security.
-This theory is perhaps a bit pessimistic, but it is the view which is held by many of my friends and neighbors in Kibera, which is one of Nairobi’s largest slums.
+Within the significant work the NGO’s do in poverty alleviation there has also been created systems of dependency in which the poor person will be unable to attain self-sufficiency and will continue to rely on the help of the NGO, thereby providing the aid worker with job security.

+This view is a little pessimistic, but it is the view which is held by many of my friends and neighbors in Kibera, which is one of Nairobi’s largest slums.
 When it comes to NGOs, Kibera has seen it all.
 I have heard horror-stories of people who establish NGOs in the name of charity, solicit for funds, and then simply pocket the money.
 When donors come knocking to see how the operation is doing, they find nothing but a fake address.

 Cases like the ones above are a bit extreme.
 A more normal reason for the failure of NGOs in Kenya is the general air of paternalism which they so often exude.
 Foreign aid is plagued by various subtle forms of both racism and classism.
 There tends to be a general feeling in the NGO community that the development experts know best, and that the poor cannot be trusted to meet their own needs.
 Of course, most people would never say this out loud, but actions speak louder than words.